 For example, we have two very different versions of the so-called Beatitudes–Matthew 5:1-12 and Luke 6:20-26.
 The same is the case for the Lord’s Prayer–compare Matthew 6:9-13 and Luke 11:2-4.
 Matthew’s version is by far the one best known, most often quoted, and clearly favored by most Christians–but what about Luke’s alternative version?
 How and why is it different and what can we make of those differences?
 Why do we have differing versions of many of Jesus’ teachings and sayings in Matthew and Luke that are not in Mark–this is the “double tradition” that most scholars refer to as Q. Rather than picking ones “favorite” version, and using it arbitrarily for ones own purposes, what critical scholars attempt to do is analytically account for the various strands of tradition, carefully comparing the similarities and differences, in an effort to get at why our traditions differ, when and where they originated, and which might more reliably go back to Jesus himself–if such can be determined.
 I often tell my students, a critical reading of our sources means a careful reading, with great attention to differences and details.
 Many of those who claim that they simply “take the Bible as it is,” in fact have never carefully read the very texts they claim to honor and are blissfully unaware of the important differences in our various sources.

-I recently offered a brief analysis of the differing accounts of the “empty tomb” at the end of each of our four gospels.
+As an illustration take a look at my post on the various differing accounts of the discovery of Jesus’ empty tomb following his crucifixion, “How Faith in Jesus’ Resurrection Originated and Developed.”
 Rather than arbitrarily choosing the one I liked best, I tried to arrange them in their most likely chronological order and to account for the differences in terms of the obvious rewriting and overwriting of earlier sources by later ones.

 So how do historians go about doing their work?
 What methods and principles do they value and seek to follow?